Human Rights and Criminal Prosecutions: General Principles

 Article 11: Freedom of assembly and association

 A person has the right to assemble with other people in a peaceful way.
-They also have the right to associate with other people, which includes the right to form a trade union.
+They also have the right to associate with other people, which include the right to form a trade union.
 These rights may be restricted only in specified circumstances.

 Article 12: Right to marry